pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 CDE provides multiple options for running Spark Application code at scale.

 The easiest way to create and deploy a Spark Job is by leveraging the UI.
 Each section in the UI corresponds to a piece of a spark-submit.
-However, if you are planning to use CDE on a daily basis we recommend learning the CLI as it provides a richer set of options and the abolity to iterate through multiple job runs faster.
+However, if you are planning to use CDE on a daily basis we recommend learning the CLI as it provides a richer set of options and the ability to iterate through multiple job runs faster.

 Both the CLI and the UI allow you to create and deploy a CDE Job of type Spark.
 The CLI also allows you to run a spark-submit.
 The CDE Job wraps the Spark Application code with a reusable entity.
 The CDE Job is associated with an editable configuration and a detailed run history including logs, dependencies, user, and even a long-lived Spark UI.
 The simple spark-submit doesn't provide any of the above and is rather recommended when prototyping Spark Applications without the need to worry about the future.
 The spark-submit can also be converted into a CDE Spark Job via the UI or CLI.